 Fire bucket – representing water and fire

-Dancing tin duck – a replica of one of Sir Peter’s favourite’s from his own collection
+Dancing tin duck – a replica of one of Sir Peter’s favorite’s from his own collection

 Tin damsel fly – still very much alive on Speyside

-Wellington boots – representing an original pair of Tom Thumb boots that Sir Peter has in his collection, and one of his favourites.
+Wellington boots – representing an original pair of Tom Thumb boots that Sir Peter has in his collection and one of his favorites.

-Teapot and roses painting – adding flowers to the bold and colourful design
+Teapot and roses painting – adding flowers to the bold and colorful design

 Robin painting – to provide some natural life

-Gnome fishing (on the Spey!)or with garden spade.
+Gnome fishing (on the Spey!)or with a garden spade.

 Spey Salmon – representing the fishing on the Macallan’s Easter Elchies Estate